 His talk highlighted the often overlooked gold mine of genealogical information that can be discovered in the pages of genealogical and historical periodicals, particularly on the county, regional, and state levels.

 Two historical journals published during the twentieth century—the Register of the Kentucky Historical Society and the Filson Club History Quarterly—contained a wealth of Kentucky-related genealogical material that may be new to family history researchers.

 The Register of the Kentucky Historical Society included genealogical articles from its beginning until 1965 (such articles are no longer published in the Register after Kentucky Ancestors began publication 1965).

-The entire table of contents for Kentucky Ancestors, from Volume 1, No. 1 to the most recent issue, can also be searched online or downloaded for handy reference.
+The entire table of contents for Kentucky Ancestors, from Volume 1, No. 1 to the most recent issue, can also be searched online.
 A free archive of Kentucky Ancestors back issues from Volume 39 through Volume 44 (2003-08) is also available.

 The Filson Club History Quarterly (FCHQ) was the title of the historical journal of the Filson Club in Louisville, Ky, from 1926 to 2002.
 Check the Filson Historical Society website for articles published in the Quarterly.